 But the primary issue is connected to a belief that says, “If my partner and I were more alike, I would be happier.
 If he shared my passion for psychology, I would spend more time engaging in psychologically oriented activities.
 Or if he was more outdoorsy, I would be hiking a lot more.”
-This points to one of the most common beliefs that people have upon entering marriage: my partner is supposed to make me happy.
+This points to one of the most common beliefs that people in relationships: my partner is supposed to make me happy.
 My partner is supposed to complete me.
 If I was with the right person, I would be lifted out of my misery (or anxiety or depression or boredom) and would feel more happy and alive and passionate.”
-This primary false beliefs often causes people to pause when considering getting married.
-I discuss this at length in Lesson 7 of the E-Course and will be writing it about in detail soon.

 What if you could respond differently?
 What if you could re-train your mind to respond with curiosity and openness instead of judgement and criticism.
 Not only would you avoid conflict but you would grow as a person.
 And herein lies the gold of embracing your differences: it’s an opportunity to grow, to expand the boundaries of your tolerance and acceptance.
 And, more importantly, it’s an opportunity to learn to take responsibility for your own passion, aliveness, and well-being.